Abubakar Rimi: Later career

+Personal life

+Rimi was married to Fatima, a high court justice in Niger State.
+Together they had a daughter, Amina, a graduate of a medical school.

 Death

-On April 4, 2010, Rimi was attacked by armed robbers while returning to Kano from Bauchi State.
+On 4 April 2010, Rimi was attacked by armed robbers while returning to Kano from Bauchi State.
 Although unharmed, he seemed to have suffered a massive stroke and died shortly thereafter.
+His funeral was held at Farm Center, and was attended by Bauchi State Governor, Isa Yuguda; former Finance Minister, Adamu Ciroma; Mr. Solomon Lar, Prof. Jerry Gana, and Ghali Umar Na'Abba.